-Mette Lampcov is a freelance documentary photographer from Denmark and is currently based in the greater Los Angeles area.
-She studied fine art in London, England and after moving to the United States 10 years ago, studied photography and...
+Mette Lampcov is a freelance documentary photographer from Denmark, and is currently based in Los Angeles.
+She studied fine art in London, England and after moving to the United States 13 years ago, studied photography and journalism...

 An otter trawl net is cast into the Cache slough in search of Delta smelt.
 But it’s been four years since the research team of researchers from the University of California, Davis, have found the finger-length fish that gleam golden and “smell kind of like cucumber” in the brackish streams and sloughs of northern California’s bay delta.